Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets

 In this study, we aim to expand upon previous works on characterizing the cloudiness/haziness of exoplanets, focusing on temperate to warm exoplanets with $T_{\rm{eq}}$ less than 1000 K, where photochemical hazes are likely the dominant opacity source \citep{2020NatAs...4..951G}.
 Compared to the previous work of \citetalias{2017AJ....154..261C}, we include new observations, especially for colder exoplanets.
 We also investigate trends for more planetary/stellar parameters.
-With the increased sample size, we investigate whether previously established trends hold true, and whether we can establish new trends between haziness and planetary/stellar parameters.
+However, even with the increased sample size, our exoplanet sample are still small (25 exoplanets) and shows non-normal distribution of data.
+Thus, we choose to use non-parametric statistical correlation tests, similarly to \citetalias{2017ApJ...847L..22F}, such as the Spearman's rho and Kendall's tau \citep[see][]{2012msma.book.....F}, instead of the parametric tests (e.g., Pearson correlation coefficient or Chi-squared goodness of fit test) used in \citetalias{2016ApJ...817L..16S} and \citetalias{ 2017AJ....154..261C}.
+We investigate whether previously established trends hold true, and explore whether we can establish new trends between haziness and planetary/stellar parameters.
 These trends, if any exist, will help us better understand the physics of haze formation and removal on exoplanets and assess under which circumstances we are more likely to see clear versus hazy exoplanets for future observations.

 The organization of this paper is as follows.
 In Section \ref{sec:method}, we detail our water amplitude calculations.
 We also describe the calculations or estimations of all relevant planetary and stellar parameters.
-In Section \ref{sec:a_analysis}, we show various trends of stellar/planetary parameters versus water amplitudes and compare them with previous results \citepalias{2016ApJ...817L..16S, 2017AJ....154..261C, 2017ApJ...847L..22F}.
+In Section \ref{sec:a_analysis}, we show our test statistics results of stellar/planetary parameters versus water amplitudes and compare them with previous results \citepalias{2016ApJ...817L..16S, 2017AJ....154..261C, 2017ApJ...847L..22F}.
 In Section \ref{sec:b_analysis}, we attempt to find analytical dependencies between the water amplitude and a combination of planetary parameters that are motivated by the microphysics of haze formation.
 In Section \ref{sec:discussion}, we discuss the validity and caveats of our results.